JonathanChiroyR/ArithmeticWebApp/README.md

 # ArithmeticWebApp
 Arithmetical Web Application - Jonathan Chiroy

+(Note: I use only one repository for practicality, but when developing different projects, it is suggested to use one repository for each.)
 This project is a full-stack application developed with Spring Boot on the backend and Angular 19 on the frontend.
 Below are the steps to properly run the project.

 Prerequisites